Equality in the Spacetime Positive Mass Theorem

 where we use $B_j = -b_j \beta$ in the last equality.
 Now it is apparent that the flux integrals of the terms $g_{ij,k}b_k - \tfrac{4}{n-1} a(\mathrm{tr}_0 \pi) \delta_{ij}$ from \eqref{equation:X} will cancel against integrals in the above expression.
 Putting it all together, we obtain the desired equation $B_i = \tfrac{4(n-1)}{n-2}a P_i$.

 \end{proof}

-The corollary follows immediately. \begin{corollary} Under the same assumption as in Theorem~\ref{theorem:asymptotics}, we have the following: \begin{enumerate} \item If $E\neq 0$ and $a\neq 0$, then $(a,b)$ is proportional to $(E, -2P)$, and thus, up to scaling, we have
+We immediately obtain the following corollary. \begin{corollary} Under the same assumption as in Theorem~\ref{theorem:asymptotics}, we have the following: \begin{enumerate} \item If $E\neq 0$ and $a\neq 0$, then $(a,b)$ is proportional to $(E, -2P)$, and thus, up to scaling, we have

 \item If $E\neq 0$ and $a=0$, then $b=0$. \item If $E=0$, then either $a=0$ or $P=0$, and $(f,X)$ satisfies

 \end{enumerate} \end{corollary}

 \begin{proof}[Proof of Theorem \ref{theorem:zero}]